What Is Smishing?

 smishing-and-vishing

-As unprecedented digital transformation impacts many industries worldwide, all organizations must bolster their phishing awareness training through current, multifaceted phishing simulation and security awareness training initiatives.
+As unprecedented digital transformation impacts industries worldwide, organizations must bolster their phishing awareness training through current, multifaceted phishing simulation and security awareness training initiatives.

-For more information on the most recent global phishing benchmarks obtained through the Gone Phishing Tournament, as well as expert tips on how to minimize smishing and phishing risks, download your free copy of the full report.
+To access the latest global phishing benchmarks from the Gone Phishing Tournament and expert insights on reducing smishing and phishing risks, download your free copy of the report.

 Image